Your guide to some of the best wallets for the safe, convenient and secure storage of bitcoin (BTC).

 - Bitcoin only, not ideal for beginners

 GreenAddress is another popular option for bitcoin holders that value security and privacy but don’t want the expense of a hardware wallet.
-The most important features of GreenAddress are its security inclusions, such as two-factor authentication and multi-signature functionality.
+The most important features of GreenAddress are its security inclusions, such as 2-factor authentication and multi-signature functionality.
 It’s a deterministic wallet, and GreenAddress maintains that it never stores its users’ private keys, not even when they’re encrypted.

 Your funds are secured with your private key and GreenAddress’ private key.
 However, this means you need to get third-party approval before making any payments, which has been a source of some criticism from the bitcoin community.